emb340/RNAseq_Project/MasterNotes.md

 Mapping was done using the _Candida albicans_ reference genome [(GCF_000182965.3)](https://github.com/emb340/RNAseq_Project/blob/main/GCF_000182965.3_ASM18296v3_genomic.fna) found on the NCBI genome database.
 This haploid assembly was selected to streamline the alignment process and take advantage of NCBI's curated [annotation file](https://github.com/emb340/RNAseq_Project/blob/main/GCF_000182965.3_ASM18296v3_genomic.gtf).

-The genome was indexed with bowtie2/2.5.3, creating several a de novo transcriptome--across several new index files with the base name alignment_index--based on the NCBI reference genome and using the following command:
+The genome was indexed with bowtie2/2.5.3, creating a de novo transcriptome--across several new index files with the base name alignment_index--based on the NCBI reference genome and using the following command:

 bowtie2-build /home/emb340/RNAseq/step_three_referenceSeq/GCF_000182965.3_ASM18296v3_genomic.fna alignment_index